datalad-handbook/book/docs/basics/101-133-containersrun.rst

 you ask.
 The variety of methods and datasets the others used is huge, and one analysis interests you in particular.
 Later that day, you decide to install this particular analysis dataset to learn more about the methods used in there.
-However, when you :command:`re-run` your friends analysis script, it throws an error.
+However, when you :dlcmd:`rerun` your friends analysis script, it throws an error.
 Hastily, you call her -- maybe she can quickly fix her script and resubmit the project with only minor delays.
 "I don't know what you mean", you hear in return.